shrfh/Weather-App-using-Android-Studio/README.md

 ```

-TextView is used to show the texts that we hae created.
+TextView is used to show the texts that we have created.

 ```
         <Button